belalsahibzada/belalsahibzada/README.md

 - 👋 Hi, I’m Belal
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning Networking and IT Security
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me
-- 📫 How to reach me ...
+  Email : belal.sahibzada@ontariotechu.net

 <!---
 belalsahibzada/belalsahibzada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.